malsayber/partial_discharge_compare/instruct.md

       happens next, including how many features are generated and retained.
       The script loads a small example signal from `unitest/data/748987.npy` using a path resolved from the project root so you can execute it from any working directory.
-If `featurewiz` is unavailable the example simply returns all features.
+The example requires the `featurewiz` package for the selection step, so ensure it is installed.